LLM (Master of Laws) in Maritime Law

 Where Can You Study an LLM in Maritime Law?

 There are a large number of universities that offer the option of studying for a LLM in Maritime Law.
 Noticeably, a lot of these are the universities that are based in and around the various UK ports.
-Some of the well-known universities offering the subject of maritime law are Southampton University, the University of Nottingham and the City of London University.
+Some of the well-known universities offering the subject of maritime law are Southampton University and the City of London University.

 There are also a number of universities in the United States where you can specialise in Maritime Law, the most notable is the Tulane University in Louisana, or for those wishing to go to warmer climates, the University of Hawaii offers study for a maritime LLM.

 What Qualifications Do You Need To Study An LLM in Maritime Law?

 To study an LLM in Maritime Law, the majority of UK universities require a minimum of a 2:1 in a law or related subject.
 However with Maritime Law, some universities will accept industry experience, so this means that industry professionals such as Ship Masters, Charterers and Ship Managers would all be considered for an LLM in Maritime Law.
 In addition to having the prerequisite law degree or work experience, non-native speakers will be required to undergo the IELTS English test.
 Most universities require a minimum of level 7 for entry into the course.